RafaGago/mini-async-log-c/readme.md

 - Compile-time removable severities.

-- Zero-copy logging of strings/memory ranges providing a callback, suitable for deallocation or reference count decrementing.
+- Zero-copy logging of strings/memory ranges: achieved by just invoking a callback from where manual deallocation or reference counting can be done on the consumer side.

-- Very decent test coverage.
+- Decent test coverage.

 Log format strings
 ==================